redhat-developer/vscode-knative/README.md

 This extension contributes the following settings:

-* `knative.service.create`: Create a new Knative service in the current namespace
+* `service.explorer.create`: Create a new Knative service in the current namespace
-* `knative.explorer.refresh`: Refresh the Explorer tree view
+* `service.explorer.refresh`: Refresh the Explorer tree view
-* `knative.explorer.reportIssue`: Report Extension Issue on GitHub
+* `service.explorer.reportIssue`: Report Extension Issue on GitHub
 * `knative.service.open-in-browser`: Open the list of Services in the browser

 ## Known Issues